jerry1101/python_projects/README.md

 What things you need to install the software and how to install them

+      * Copy related files to /home/hybris(or the folder you prefer)

       * Give execute permission to that script using chmod a+x foo.py